GODS OF KIRANIS

 This intricate design was produced by our Creator Creature, The Structuralist.

-Ronald provided sketches of sections and described the major junctions in the 'the cage' in terms of the famous 'Stepped Pyramid' of Saqqara, Egypt.
+Ronald provided sketches of sections and described the major junctions in 'the Cage' in terms of the famous 'Stepped Pyramid' of Saqqara, Egypt.
 With his grand vision, The Structuralist topped off this wonderfully detailed construction with the 'array' section at the north pole, as described in the book.

 The development process and a surprise image can be seen on The Structuralist's dedicated TDStudios page.
 Click below.